realmazharhussain/gdm-tools/README.md

 ## Installation

-Before installing this program, make sure you have installed all the dependencies stated below.
+Before installing this program, make sure you have installed all the dependencies stated below in **Dependencies** section.

 ### Method 1: